Table of Contents

-When you are buying a house for the first time, second time, or any time after that it’s always best to get a home inspection done prior to closing on a house.
-I imagine, most of you would likely agree with me when I say that having a home inspection is a fairly important part of buying your first home.
-This article will dive into how to find a home inspector, what to ask and where to look.
+When you are buying a house for the first time, the second time, or any time after that, it’s always best to get a home inspection done before closing on a house.
+Having a home inspection is a fairly important part of buying your first home.
+This article will dive into how to find a good reliable home inspector, what to ask, and where to look.

 That being said, the last thing we want is a false sense of security given by someone who’s not qualified to be doing home inspections in the first place.

-Where to look to find a home inspector
+Where to look to find good home inspectors

-It falls on you, as the home buyer, to properly vet an inspector to ensure that he or she is qualified to do the job we’re asking of them.
+As the home buyer, it falls on you to properly vet an inspector to ensure that he or she is qualified to do the job we’re asking of them.

 So, how do we make sure that happens?
 Below is a short list of questions to ask a home inspector or home inspection company before you hire them to inspect your potential future home.

 You might even be able to answer some of these questions on your own by visiting the company’s website.

 Psst!
 If you aren’t at the home buying stage yet but are still looking grab this house hunting checklist, it’s free!